 The VAP doesn't just give you cholesterol levels, it provides even more life-saving details.

+The size and pattern of your LDL cholesterol.
+LDL can occur in an A, A/B or B pattern.
+The LDL cholesterol pattern affects how easily the body can remove these harmful particles.
 In an A pattern, the LDL molecules are larger, less dense allowing them to move more easily through the body.
 In an A/B pattern, the LDL molecules are a mixture of light and dense.
 In the B pattern, there are mostly small, high density LDL molecules, making it harder for the body to eliminate them.
 You want an A on this test because someone with a B pattern has four times the risk of developing heart disease.

 The amount of the most beneficial HDL.
 The VAP test also breaks down the HDL "good" cholesterol into HDL-2, the most heart protective form of HDL and HDL-3, the less heart protective form.
 You can increase HDL levels with aerobic exercise, quitting smoking, cutting out trans fatty acids found in many prepared foods (look for partially hydrogenated oils), increasing monosaturated fats (MUFA) with healthy oils, nuts and seeds, avocado, olives and dark chocolate, and by upping your omega-3 fatty acids (fish oil).

 If you are at an increased risk of heart disease, the VAP test is a good idea.